I didn’t want to gain or lose 10 pounds. I didn’t want to work out X number of times per week. I wanted to look like

 And you need to personally know exactly why your goal is important to you.
 That’s what makes you motivated to actually take action towards achieving it.

 In training, training other people, and helping people work out better, I’ve heard a lot of reasons that people want to work out.
 There are common workout goals, but they don’t always relate directly to fitness.
 Let’s see if any of these examples feel familiar to you:

-- People that feel uncomfortable in their bodies, who have never looked in the mirror and liked what they saw
+- You feel uncomfortable in you bodies, and have never looked in the mirror and liked what you saw

-- People who have aches and pains that are finally becoming too much to deal with
+- You who have aches and pains that are finally becoming too much to deal with

-- People that want to be better with women
+- You want to be better with women (or men)

-- People that have unhealthy family members, and don’t want to go the same way
+- You have unhealthy family members, and don’t want to go the same way

-- People that just want to push themselves to be better
+- You just want to push themselves to be better

 It isn’t about chasing a number on the scale.
 It’s about the first time you turn around and catch someone shyly looking away because they were checking you out.